Music of Athens, Georgia: College Avenue

 The 40 Watt Club is among the most famous indie rock venues on the East Coast; the club unofficially opened at 171 College Avenue on Halloween 1978 with a band called Strictly American, featuring Curtis Crowe, the club's founder and future drummer for the band Pylon.

 A second location of Downtown Records opened at 114 College Avenue, a former bank building dating to the 1920s, in the late 1980s.
-In 1995, local musician Monte Koster opened a bar and music venue, Lunch Paper, there before moving to Washington Street in 2004.
+It was there in 1995 that local musician Monte Koster opened Lunch Paper, a bar and music venue, before moving to Washington Street in 2004.

 At 128 College Avenue stood Ruthless Records during the making of Athens, GA: Inside/Out.
 It became the original location of Downtown Records and, later, Big Shot Records.
 Big Shot later moved to 264 East Clayton Street before closing.

 170 College Avenue was the home of R.E.M.'s offices between 1995 and 2011, having moved from West Clayton Street (where their rehearsal studio remained).

 Oconee Street

 Stitchcraft, a former sewing factory, was located at 393 Oconee Street.
 It hosted performances by The Replacements, Pylon and R.E.M.
-Also on Oconee Street, at number 286, the B&L Warehouse hosted rock bands throughout the 1970s.
 It became the i&i Club in 1982, then the short-lived Buckhead Beach.
 Lunch Paper began at the location in 1984, owned by Chris DeBarr and Paul Thomas.
+Also on Oconee Street, at number 286, the B&L Warehouse hosted rock bands throughout the 1970s.